NishchayAnand/software-engineering/System Design/Fundamentals.md

 The system guarantees that as soon as a transaction is committed, all subsequent read operations from any user or node will reflect that latest write, regardless of which replica they access.

 This provides the strongest guarantee of consistency, but can potentially impact system performance due to synchronisation overhead.

+Strong consistency is usually achieved by forcing a replica not to accept new reads / writes until every replica has agreed on current write.

+> **NOTE:** This approach is not ideal for systems that require high availability (because it can block new operations).

 ---